105 – Laurentian University

 Supplementary Evaluation Fee

 The Admissions Office will communicate all decisions it makes relevant to your status via the myLaurentian Portal.
 Monitor your emails for login information and updates.
-Decisions will also appear in the myLaurentian portal and in your OUAC Account.
+Decisions will also appear in your OUAC Account.

 Scholarships and Financial Aid